-I.(a) Reports of the Chairman of the Governing Body and of the Director-General
+I.(a) Reports of the Chairman of the Governing Body and of the Director-General the preceding year.

-The discussion of these documents in plenary sitting will begin on Monday, 5 June.
+The discussion of these documents in plenary sitting will begin on Monday, 11 June.

-The Chairman of the Governing Body will submit to the Conference a report on the work carried out by the Governing Body during the preceding year.
+The Chairman of the Governing Body will submit to the Conference a report on the work carried out by the Governing Body during

-The Conference will also have before it a report of the Director-General of the International Labour Office which, in accordance with paragraph 2 of article 12 of the Conference Standing Orders, will concern programme implementation and the activities of the Organization in 1998-1999.
+The Conference will also have before it a Report of the Director-General of the International Labour Office, in accordance with paragraphs 1 and 2 of article 12 of the Conference Standing Orders.
+This report will examine how decent work might be achieved in practice at the national level within a global economy.

-It is worth recalling in connection with the discussion of these reports that the Working Party of the Governing Body of the International Labour Office on the Programme and Structure of the ILO formulated a number of principles, in respect of which it expressed the wish that attention should be drawn to them in this memorandum.
+It is worth recalling in connection with the discussion of these reports that the Working Party of the Governing Body of the International Labour Office on the Programme and Structure of the ILO formulated in 1967 a number of principles, in respect of which it expressed the wish that attention should be drawn to them in this memorandum.
 These principles, which are set forth in paragraphs 54 to 58 of the Fourth Report of the Working Party, are as follows:

-54. Freedom of speech is the life-blood of the International Labour Organization.
+- 54. Freedom of speech is the life-blood of the International Labour Organization.
 The Declaration of Philadelphia proclaims the principle that "freedom of expression and of association are essential to sustained progress"; it thereby treats freedom of speech as the corollary of freedom of association in the context of the fundamental principles on which the International Labour Organization is based.
-There is no immunity from criticism for anyone - a government, an employer or a worker in the ILO.

-55. Freedom of speech includes freedom to reply; he who criticizes must expect those criticized to defend their views and conduct and must be prepared to accept similar criticism of his own views and conduct.

-56. The fundamental purposes of the ILO, as defined in the Constitution and the Declaration of Philadelphia, embrace so wide a range, including social justice as a contribution to lasting peace and the right of all human beings, irrespective of race, creed or sex, to pursue both their material well-being and their spiritual development in conditions of freedom and dignity, of economic security and equal opportunity, that the limits of debate in the International Labour Conference can never be narrowly circumscribed.
-The ILO has a continuing responsibility to focus attention on these objectives and criteria of policy irrespective of political considerations.

-57. There is nevertheless an essential distinction to be made between the purpose and proper scope of such debate in the International Labour Conference and the discussion of political matters in such organs of the United Nations as the Security Council and the General Assembly, which are entrusted by the Charter with responsibility for political decisions in the United Nations system.

-58. In periods of acute political tension the ILO has a twofold responsibility to uphold the values of human freedom and dignity enshrined in its Constitution, and to circumscribe rather than extend the area of international tension by ensuring the fullest possible degree of continued cooperation in pursuit of the objectives of the ILO.
+There is no immunity from criticism for anyone a government, an employer or a worker in the ILO. - 55.
+Freedom of speech includes freedom to reply; he who criticizes must expect those criticized to defend their views and conduct and must be prepared to accept similar criticism of his own views and conduct. - 56.
+The fundamental purposes of the ILO, as defined in the Constitution and the Declaration of Philadelphia, embrace so wide a range, including social justice as a contribution to lasting peace and the right of all human beings, irrespective of race, creed or sex, to pursue both their material well-being and their spiritual development in conditions of freedom and dignity, of economic security and equal opportunity, that the limits of debate in the International Labour Conference can never be narrowly circumscribed.
+The ILO has a continuing responsibility to focus attention on these objectives and criteria of policy irrespective of political considerations. - 57.
+There is nevertheless an essential distinction to be made between the purpose and proper scope of such debate in the International Labour Conference and the discussion of political matters in such organs of the United Nations as the Security Council and the General Assembly, which are entrusted by the Charter with responsibility for political decisions in the United Nations system. - 58.
+In periods of acute political tension the ILO has a twofold responsibility to uphold the values of human freedom and dignity enshrined in its Constitution, and to circumscribe rather than extend the area of international tension by ensuring the fullest possible degree of continued cooperation in pursuit of the objectives of the ILO.
 Every delegate to the International Labour Conference therefore has an obligation to the Conference to keep these considerations constantly in mind, and the President has an obligation to ensure that the Conference does not lose sight of them.